 1955: Elston Howard becomes the first black player to wear the Yankee

-uniform.
+uniform in a regular season game.
 He singles in his first at bat‚ against the Red Sox at Fenway‚

 as the visitors lose‚ 8-4.

 1933: At the Stadium‚ Yankee pitcher Red Ruffing breaks a 2-2 tie with

 the Red Sox by belting a game-ending grand slam in the 9th inning.
 It

 is the first walk-off grand slam in modern major league history (the